cal-overflow/site/src/content/cloud/002-serverless.md

 It is important to note that **serverless is not always a good choice**.
 This can be for various reasons but is most often related to cost and computation needs.

 ### Cost
 Serverless may actually cost more money than a traditional server depending on factors such as the time it takes for requests to complete and the amount of traffic.

 I recommend looking into [this blog post](https://techbeacon.com/enterprise-it/economics-serverless-computing-real-world-test) by Rafal Gancarz for an in-depth cost analysis of serverless.

 ### Computation needs
 Serverless is great at completing short and simple computations that can be completed in very little time.
-When a resource-heavy computation is necessary, Serverless may be less efficient and harder to maintain.
+When a resource-heavy computation is necessary, serverless may be less efficient and harder to maintain.

 ---

 ## Conclusion

 Altogether, when serverless is a good choice, it provides incredible benefits.
-Although it's only sometimes more favorable than a traditional server, it is becoming more and more efficient and simple to use in recent years.
-The next time you're designing an architecture, consider whether Serverless can benefit you.
+Although serverless is only sometimes more favorable than a traditional server, it is becoming more and more efficient and simple to use in recent years.
+The next time you're designing an architecture, consider whether serverless can benefit you.

 For an example serverless project--including a serverless API--view my [Serverless Security System](https://github.com/cal-overflow/serverless-security-system/tree/main/cloud).